Born at Northgate, Canterbury.

 Died at Canterbury on the 8th of May 1884.

 Thomas Cook, aged 62 years, June Quarter 1884, Blean.

 According to Burials in the Parish of St. Gregory the Great, he was buried in the churchyard on the 12th of May 1884, aged 62 years, by the Revd.
 W.H.
 Gibbons, in Plot No. F. 206.
 He was most probably buried in the Military portion of St.Gregory's churchyard at Canterbury, of which nothing but a few stones now remains, having been made (post Second World War) into a children's playground.

 The Cathedral Archives, which holds the registers for St. Gregory's, does not include that for the military extension.
 There was also another cemetery behind the "Royal Dragoon" public house in Military Road, now partly destroyed by road widening and being made into a pub "garden".

 Here again, only a few stones remain, none of which are legible.
 Both were in the area of the Barracks.
 (See photograph of the former St. Gregory's cemetery in its present form as a children's play-ground, in the 13th Hussar file.)

 (See the report of his death and funeral in St. Gregory's Cemetery, taken from the Kent Gazette, 13th of May 1884, in the 13th Hussar file.)

-Census information for 1851, registration and newspaper notices of death kindly provided by Chris Poole.
+Census information for 1851 and 1871, and registration and newspaper notices of death kindly provided by Chris Poole.